 Performance Class MUSC 09500:

-- Music majors are required to enroll in Performance Class in every semester of enrollment in applied study on their primary instrument.
+- All Music majors except Music Industry are required to enroll in Performance Class in every semester of enrollment in applied study on their primary instrument.
 This 0-credit course is a weekly meeting of music majors and minors and serves as a laboratory for performance.
 Part of the course requirement is attendance at specified public concerts and recitals.